joelklabo/nostr-codex-runner/README.md

  - Full-access Codex: config sets `sandbox: danger-full-access`, `approval: never`, and `extra_args: ["--dangerously-bypass-approvals-and-sandbox"]` to give the agent unrestricted system access.
 Keep this only on trusted machines.

 ## Running it remotely / outside your LAN
-The runner only needs outbound internet to talk to Nostr relays.
-If you want shell-level access when away from home, rely on `/raw` over DMs or your own VPN/Tailscale/SSH setup; there is no web UI anymore.
+The runner only needs outbound internet for its transport (e.g., Nostr relays).
+For shell access, rely on actions like `/raw` or your own VPN/Tailscale/SSH setup; there is no web UI.

 ## Quick links
 - [Releases](https://github.com/joelklabo/nostr-codex-runner/releases)